Rokiis1/roadmap/QA/pages/softwareTestingLifeCycle.md

 *Determining testing strategies:*

-Unit testing: Test individual components like user registration, login, product browsing, cart management, and payment processing.
+- **Unit testing:** Test individual components like user registration, login, product browsing, cart management, and payment processing.

-Integration testing: Test the interaction between different components, like adding a product to the cart after browsing, and making a purchase after adding to the cart.
+- **Integration testing:** Test the interaction between different components, like adding a product to the cart after browsing, and making a purchase after adding to the cart.

-System testing: Test the entire system as a whole to ensure all components work together as expected.
+- **System Testing:** Is usually performed by testers.
+It involves testing the entire system as a whole to ensure that all parts work together as expected.

 *Requirement Traceability Matrix (RTM):*